 Once the system proved successful locally, Nick and Omar expanded to a national franchise, becoming the youngest franchisors in America at the time.

 They relocated their national headquarters to Tampa FL to open a call center that would support their franchise owners.

 Nick aired in the debut episode of hit show, Shark Tank, and kicked off his career in television.

-Since then, Nick has been on Millionaire Matchmaker, The Pitch, House Hunters, Jobs That Don’t Suck, and Below Deck.
+Since then, Nick has been on Millionaire Matchmaker, The Pitch, House Hunters, Jobs That Don’t Suck, Below Deck and Undercover Boss.
 Each “performed incredibly well compared to other episodes of those shows that had aired at the time”, according to Alan Moore, a Casting Agent from APA Agency.